FAQ

 Can I get reimbursed from my medical insurance?

-Yes, even though we are an out-of-network provider we'll send you a "superbill" each month if you elect to use insurance.
-A superbill is a detailed receipt identifying the billing codes used by insurance companies to process payments for the type of treatment we provide.
-We cannot guarantee reimbursement and you may wish to consult your insurance company first for eligibility.
-Ask us for an example superbill to run by your insurance company in advance.
-Keep in mind that using insurance can trigger a premium increase later and can also impact an application, renewal, or premium amount for life insurance.
+Yes, even though we are an out-of-network provider we'll send you a "superbill" each month if you ask us for one.
+Submit that to your insurance company for reimbursement directly back to you.
+Insurance policies vary on what they cover and we can't guarantee reimbursement.
+Ask us for an example superbill to run by your insurance company in advance if you'd like.
+Keep in mind that using insurance can trigger a premium hike later and can also impact an application, renewal, or premium amount for life insurance.

 Can I get reimbursed from my employer?

-Yes, many employers have an Employee Assistance Program that will provide employees facing alcohol use disorder with treatment at no cost.
-If you are employed and experiencing an excess drinking issue, tell your employer that you're interested in the Alcure program and ask your employer about how its Employee Assistance Program can be used to cover the cost of our program.
+Yes, many employers have an Employee Assistance Program that provides employees facing excess drinking issues with treatment at no cost.
+Tell your employer that you're interested in the Alcure program and ask if it has an EAP that will cover the cost.

 Will anyone find out about my enrollment or use of naltrexone, such as an insurance company?

-On occasion the pharmacy a client chooses to fill their naltrexone prescription will report that prescription to one or more central computer databases accessible by insurance companies, and unfortunately that's not something over which we have control.
+On occasion the pharmacy that fills your prescription for naltrexone will report that prescription to one or more databases accessible by insurance companies (usually medical and life insurance companies have access to these) and we have no control over that.

-That doesn't usually happen, but if you have any concern the solution is to call the pharmacy you plan to use first and ask the pharmacist in charge whether it will report a prescription for naltrexone.
+If you have a concern call the pharmacy you plan to use for your naltrexone prescription and ask the pharmacist in charge whether they'll report a prescription for naltrexone.
 If so, you can easily select another pharmacy that won't.
-It's just a matter one or two calls and your Alcure provider will e-prescribe naltrexone to the pharmacy you choose.
+Once you select a pharmacy, advise your Alcure provider to e-prescribe naltrexone to the pharmacy you've chosen.

 What if I have a surgery or procedure coming up and I'm taking naltrexone?